Easy Peanut Butter Fudge: A Simple Version of Granny’s Christmas Candy

 Here is a link for this measuring cup.

 - I have never tried this easy recipe with natural peanut butter.
-If you want to try it, be sure to stir very well before mixing.
+If you want to try it, be sure to stir thoroughly before mixing.
+(Natural peanut butter can separate.)

-- Use chocolate chips instead of peanut butter chips to make a homemade fudge – chocolate and peanut butter.
+- Use chocolate chips instead of peanut butter chips to make a chocolate and peanut butter fudge.
 You could also try white chocolate chips.

 - There is no need to have a prepared pan for this recipe.
 Just pour the peanut butter mixture in the dish or pan without spraying it.